November 5, 2021

 Cost: Custom pricing available upon request

-Trainual is an excellent knowledge management tool that you can use to onboard or refresh your current employees’ knowledge without location restrictions.
-Building learning materials, like sales handbooks, hiring checklists, and orientation outlines, is easy and hassle-free, thanks to its 150+ free pre-built templates.
+Trainual is an excellent knowledge management tool and lms software that you can use to onboard or refresh your current employees’ knowledge without location restrictions.
+Tasks like content authoring and building learning materials, like sales handbooks, hiring checklists, and orientation outlines, is easy and hassle-free, thanks to its 150+ free pre-built templates.
 While it does not support SCORM or other eLearning formats, there is the option of embedding images, videos, and multiple-choice questions.
 If you want to document your organization’s policies and procedures, this employee training tool also offers around 30+ free Standard Operating Procedure (SOP) templates that you can use, so you no longer have to start from scratch.

 This tool has no free version, but it offers a free trial and personal demo so that you can first try their training solutions before committing to their paid plans.